ualib/agda-algebras/algebras.lagda.rst

    Then :math:`h ∘ a : \mathsf{Fin}(ρf) → B` and :math:`f (h ∘ a) : B`.

 It is important to be familiar with the classical notions of signature and arity, since these are used at the present time by virtually all algebraists.

+Our formal implementation of the concept of signature in `Agda`_ is described in :numref:`signatures in agda`.)

 ..
 In :numref:`Chapter %s <postmodern-algebra>` we give alternative, category theoretic definitions of these concepts and show how this alternative presentation can often simplify implementation of the mathematics in :term:`type theory`.